weihaipy/saiorm/docs/index.rst

 ===============================

 Saiorm is a simple library for accessing database.
-It will take you have a easy way to use SQl database.
+It will take you have a very easy way to use SQl database.

-The goal is to be an asynchronous framework,but not now.
+..
+We want it to be an asynchronous framework,but not now.

-**Saiorm support MySQL only now.**
+Saiorm require python3 and pymysql, support MySQL only now.

-**require**
-python3, pymysql.

 **Method:**